mroscioli/youtube-trending-project/README.md

 This repository contains a data analysis project developed as a **Jupyter Notebook**, focused on the analysis of YouTube trending videos across multiple countries.

+---

+##  Project Objectives

-The project has been developed according to the following instructions:
+The notebook addresses the following tasks:

 1. Create a single dataframe with the concatenation of all input csv files, adding a column called country
 2. Extract all videos that have no tag.
 3. For each channel, determine the total number of views